-The Chairman is independent from management and free from any interest and any business or other relationship which could interfere with the Chairman’s independent judgment other than interests resulting from Company shareholdings and remuneration.
+The Chairman is independent from management and free from any business or other relationship which could interfere with his independent judgment

 The Chairman is responsible for the effective leadership, operation and governance of the Board and its Committees.
 He ensures that all Directors contribute effectively to the development and implementation of the Company’s strategy whilst ensuring that the nature and extent of the significant risks the Company is willing to embrace in the implementation of its strategy are determined and challenged.

 The Chief Executive Officer is responsible for the management of the Company, providing executive leadership and for implementing the Company’s strategy.

 The Chairman was considered independent upon his appointment in January 2018.
 The Board believes that the advice, behaviour and character of its other Non-Executive Directors (Messrs Yeatman, Holmes and Buckley) is independent and at all times in the best interests of the Company and all its shareholders.
 In addition, the skills and business judgement which they possess and regularly exercise contributes to the efficient and effective running of the Company.
 The Company’s Senior Independent Director, is Mr Eric Yeatman.